drekka/Alchemic/imports.md

 ## Objective-C macros

 {{layout.objc}}
-Alchemic makes use of Objective-C pre-processor macros so it can work like a form of meta-data, similar to Java's annotations.
-These macros are generally quite simple and easy to remember.
+Alchemic makes use of Objective-C pre-processor macros so it can be added to your code as if it was meta-data, similar to Java's annotations.
+These meta-data macros are generally quite simple and easy to remember.
 For example:

 ```objc
 @implementation MyClass